 Oliva is a nationally-recognized health law scholar who serves as Senior Scholar with the O’Neill Institute for National & Global Health Law at Georgetown Law and on the National Pain Advocacy Center’s Science and Policy Advisory Council.
 She was most recently the Associate Dean for Faculty Research & Development and Director of the Center for Health & Pharmaceutical Law at Seton Hall Law.

 “I am thrilled to have the opportunity to be part of the Hastings community,” she said.
-“At UC Hastings, I will enjoy the unique privilege of working with the world-class faculty associated with the nationally-ranked UCSF/UC Hastings Consortium on Law, Science & Health Policy; learning from my brilliant faculty colleagues across all disciplines of law and policy; and collaborating with and learning alongside Hastings’ talented and diverse students all the while living in one of the world’s most beautiful, innovative, storied, and dynamic cities.”
+“At UC Law SF, I will enjoy the unique privilege of working with the world-class faculty associated with the nationally-ranked UCSF/UC Law SF Consortium on Law, Science & Health Policy; learning from my brilliant faculty colleagues across all disciplines of law and policy; and collaborating with and learning alongside Hastings’ talented and diverse students all the while living in one of the world’s most beautiful, innovative, storied, and dynamic cities.”

 Oliva is already working on collaborative research projects at Hastings exploring, among other things, racial and socio-economic disparities related to the United States’ ongoing punitive laws and policies that criminalize and stigmatize substance use disorder, the federal criminalization of physician prescribing practices under the Controlled Substances Act, and federal and state surveillance policies that unfairly target individuals with disabilities.